rabbitmq/rabbitmq-website/site/clustering.md

 this strategy is not really viable in a [clustered environment](/clustering.html).

-Erlang cookie generation should be done at cluster deployment stage, ideally using automation and orchestration tools such as Chef, Puppet, BOSH, Docker or similar.
+Erlang cookie generation should be done at cluster deployment stage, ideally using automation and orchestration tools.

+In distributed deployment

 ### <a id="cookie-file-locations" class="anchor" href="#cookie-file-locations">Cookie File Locations</a>